Cross Keys/Easton Road Area PFOA/PFOS Update

 In May 2016, as a result of the Environmental Protection Agency (EPA) lowering the health advisory level of the unregulated contaminants perfluorooctanoic acid (PFOA) and perfluoro-octanesulfonate (PFOS) to 70 parts per trillion (ppt) the Doylestown Township Municipal Authority (DTMA) closed the public Cross Keys Well after sampling revealed levels above the EPA’s health advisory level.
 In addition, DTMA initiated a sampling program at all of their other public wells.
 This sampling revealed the remaining wells have detectable levels of PFOA and PFOS.
 However, these levels are well below the new health advisory level and the water is considered safe for consumption.
 DTMA will continue to monitor and sample all their wells in the future for these contaminants.
 Also, the Pennsylvania Department of Environmental Protection (DEP) continues to conduct their sampling program within a one mile radius of the Cross Keys well for Doylestown Township residents with private wells.

 As a result of the Cross Keys public well closure, the DTMA began using a temporary, backup source of water.
 In the meantime, DTMA began investigating cost effective alternatives to find a permanent source.
 It was determined a water main extension from Sawmill Road and Swamp Road connecting DTMA’s North Water System to the Cross Key System will provide with a safe, reliable supply of water for years to come.
-Engineering and permitting is ongoing for this project and construction is slated for early 2017.
+Construction was completed in December of 2017.

 If there are any questions or concerns regarding the above information please contact the DTMA.

 Click here for the 02/08/17 map of sampling results

 Click here for the updated map of sampling results